Business name: Webtalk

 Knowing that that company was of the same owner and had a very similar concept with the one applied today, one cannot help but wonder whether or not WebTalk is going to do better than its predecessor.

-WebTalk plays with the promise of giving each and every one of its members a share from the company’s earnings which sounds too good to be true.
+WebTalk plays with the promise of giving each and every one of its members a share from the company’s earnings which sounds too good to be true but definitely an exciting one if it comes true.

-It’s not clear how this will go about and one cannot help but to wonder that if WebTalk has 100 million users, how are they going to divide shares to all those 100 million people?
+It’s not clear how this will go about and one cannot help but wonder that if WebTalk has 100 million users, how are they going to divide shares to all those 100 million people?
+Will we get a good percentage of that, or will they put tests for us members to achieve before we even qualify for that.

 Regardless, they are still in the Beta stage and because of that, earnings are not yet available to be withdrawn until its official launching so if there’s any a time to start testing with their platform, now would be a good time.